For the 2019-2020 Biennium, Senator Hoffman has continued to advocate for the following:

 - Sought federal approval to reduce the number of geographic rating areas.
 These federally mandated geographic ratings have contributed to higher rates in much of rural Minnesota.
 Bill chief authored by Sen. Matt Schmit (DFL-Red Wing).

-- To increases choices, we introduced legislation directing Minnesota to apply for a federal waiver making it possible for all Minnesotans to purchase MinnesotaCare.
+- To increase choices, we introduced legislation directing Minnesota to apply for a federal waiver making it possible for all Minnesotans to purchase MinnesotaCare.
 By adding a new health plan (rated statewide) all rural families win with greater choice and lower cost.
 Bill chief authored by Sen. Kathy Sheran (DFL-Mankato).

 - Requested a federal waiver to allow families, with employer provided health care, to include the premiums for family plans in their calculations when determining if they are eligible for a tax subsidy.
 This measure allows families that currently do not qualify for premium tax credits or cost sharing reductions to reduce the cost of their plan.
 Bill chief authored by Sen. Vicki Jensen (DFL-Owatonna).